 What is PLA?
 Printing with polylactic acid

-PLA (Polylactic Acid) is a thermoplastic derived from renewable sources such as cornstarch or sugarcane.
-Biodegradable under the right conditions, PLA is one of the most popular bioplastics and is perfect for a variety of applications ranging from plastic cups to medical implants.
+PLA (polylactic acid) is a thermoplastic derived from renewable sources such as cornstarch or sugarcane.
+Biodegradable under the right conditions, PLA is a widely used bioplastic for applications ranging from plastic cups to medical implants.

-Compared to many other 3D printing materials, PLA is quite cost-efficient, providing good value for money in exchange for high-quality components with relatively smooth surface finishes.
-PLA is easy to print with and has a higher stiffness than ABS and other materials like nylon, though it doesn't handle high temperatures or significant stress so well.
-While PLA is stronger than ABS and nylon, it’s not very heat or chemical-resistant.
+For FDM 3D printing, PLA is cost efficient and delivers good surface quality.
+It is easy to print and has higher stiffness than ABS and materials like nylon, but it does not handle high temperatures or significant stress well.
+PLA can be stronger than ABS and some nylon grades, but it offers limited heat and chemical resistance.

 What is ABS?
 Printing with Acrylonitrile Butadiene Styrene

-ABS (Acrylonitrile Butadiene Styrene) is another common thermoplastic.
-It's a common fixture in 3D printing and quite popular in the world of injection molding.
-Real-world applications of ABS include toys (think LEGO bricks), housings for electronics, automotive parts, household appliances and much more.
+ABS (acrylonitrile butadiene styrene) is a common thermoplastic used in FDM 3D printing and widely used in injection molding.
+Typical applications include toys such as LEGO bricks, housings for electronics, automotive components, and household appliances.

 What’s the difference between PLA and ABS?

-PLA and ABS differ in several ways, including their unique tensile strength, density and ideal applications.
+PLA and ABS differ in tensile strength, density, and typical applications.
 The table below compares the key material properties of PLA and ABS filaments.

 Properties* | ABS | PLA |